open-telemetry/opentelemetry.io/content/en/docs/js/instrumentation.md

 weight: 3
 ---

 This guide will cover creating and annotating spans, creating and annotating metrics, how to pass context, and a guide to automatic instrumentation for JavaScript.
+This simple example works in the browser as well as with Node.JS

 In the following this guide will use the following sample app:

 ```javascript
 'use strict';